HordeBies/EndlessRunnerSampleGame/Readme.md

 ## Description

-This project is a "endless runner" type mobile game made in Unity
+This project is a "endless runner" type mobile game made in Unity.
+And demonstrates basic functionality of cloud integration using LootLocker.